Neural Q-learning for solving PDEs: The Q-PDE Algorithm

-\begin{assumption}[Activation function] The activation function $\sigma\in C_b^4(\mathbb{R})$ is non-constant. \end{assumption} \begin{remark} This assumption coincides with the condition of Theorem 4 of Hornik \cite{hornik1991approximation}, and guarantees that the functions $\sigma$ generate neural nets which are dense in the Sobolev space $\mathcal{H}^2$.
+\begin{assumption}[Activation function] The activation function $\sigma\in C_b^4(\mathbb{R})$ is non-constant, where $C_b^k$ is the space of functions with $k$-th order continuous derivatives. \end{assumption} \begin{remark} This assumption coincides with the condition of Theorem 4 of \cite{hornik1991approximation}, and guarantees that the functions $\sigma$ generate neural nets which are dense in the Sobolev space $\mathcal{H}^2$.
 (Hornik shows, under this condition, the stronger result of density in $\mathcal{H}^4$; we focus on $\mathcal{H}^2$, but require additional bounded derivatives as part of our proof.)
 We will particularly make use of this to establish Lemma \ref{dis_I}. \end{remark}

 Before training begins (i.e.~at $t = 0$), the neural network parameters are randomly initialized.
 The random initialization satisfies the assumptions described below.